enosteteo/EducAPI/README.md

     POSTGRES_DB=educapi
     DB_URL=jdbc:postgresql://db:5432/${POSTGRES_DB}
     TOKEN_KEY=educapi-dev

+> NOTE: Configure the environment variables above according to the PostgreSQL connection created on your machine.

+> NOTE: Remember to create a database with the name defined in the value of the POSTGRES_DB variable.

 If you are NOT going to run the project using Docker, download the dependencies needed to run the project by right-clicking on the `EducAPI/pom.xml` file.